 Echos : Someone speaks a phrase of Psalm or hymn or a very specific prayer.
 Then each person repeats the phrase, with short breaks in between each time it is spoken.
 This gives everyone time to think on the phrase, or to silently let it sink in, listening for some stirrings within.

 Groups confessing : one approach is for a leader to talk briefly about a general kind or category of sin.
 All those present write onto slips of paper a few words of a specific instance where they committed that kind of sin.
 These are not to be read by anyone; this is between them and God.
 The papers are then gathered into a cooking container.
 All those present gather around it, and speak together a prayer of confession of being sorry for that kind of sin and expressing the determination to cease that sin.
 Then all take the container to a safe place indoors, or outdoors such as in a grill, and then someone lights it, allowing it to burn completely to ash.
-(Have something to douse or smother it with in case of flare-up.)
+(You must have something to douse or smother it with in case of flare-up.)
 Once this is done, someone then says that these sins are forgiven due to Christ's work on the cross.

 Strong personal needs : Sometimes, in a group setting, someone will be so hurt by life (or so moved by the group or its actions) that they will break down.
 Other times, composure will hold, but the need for prayer is acute and prayer is requested.
 Either way, see to it that the person is sitting down securely.
 (This sitting is known in some circles as the 'hot seat'.)
 Ask that person to start praying.
 Then bring the others present to gather around him/her, laying hands and praying until a sense of comfort about the matter comes over him/her, or that person brings it to an end.